Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Earlier, the National Weather Service warned, "The risk continues to increase for life-threatening storm surge and dangerous hurricane-force winds along portions of the west coast of Florida and the Florida Panhandle beginning as early as late Tuesday."

-As the agency noted, storm surge watches and hurricane watches were in effect for large portions of the west coast of Florida and the Florida panhandle, from Sarasota County, between Fort Myers and Tampa, up to Franklin County near Tallahassee.
+As the agency noted, storm surge watches and hurricane watches were in effect for large portions of the west coast of Florida and the Florida Panhandle.

 Storm surge is a rise in water levels caused by hurricane-force winds that push water toward shore and over areas of land that are normally dry, according to the National Oceanic and Atmospheric Administration.
 This phenomenon is considered the greatest threat to life during a hurricane.